-The Dell QuickSet Battery Meter, the Microsoft Windows Power Meter window and 🏺 icon, the battery charge gauge and health gauge, and the low-battery warning provide information about the battery charge
+The Dell QuickSet Battery Meter, the Microsoft Windows Power Meter window and battery meter icon 🧧 or 🚮), the battery charge gauge and health gauge, and the low-battery warning provide information on the battery charge.

 DellTM QuickSet Battery Meter

 If Dell QuickSet is installed, press <Fn><F3> to display the QuickSet Battery Meter.
 The Battery Meter displays status, battery health, charge level, and charge completion time for the battery in your computer.